52 Things College Students Can Do to Get Better Sleep

 24. Meditate every day.

 Take time out of your busy day to quiet your mind and enjoy the present moment.
 Meditation has been proven to lower your heart rate, improve concentration, improve cardiovascular health, improve immune health, and reduce stress and anxiety.
 It also is known to help make people more calm, centered, and self-aware.
-Ultimately, meditation during the day is going to lead to a better sleep at night.
+Ultimately, meditation during the day is going to lead to better sleep at night.
 If you’re new to meditation, you can find plenty of videos online for tips on how to get started or books on the subject at your school’s library.

 25. Don’t eat a big meal before bed.